AndreeeasN/pp1-tekken-rundown/README.md

 ### Hero Images
   - Each page has it's own hero image featuring the various stages present in TEKKEN 7.
-  - The background color for each page is also influenced by the hero image, all mostly similar shades of desaturated blue but shifted towards other colors match their respective hero image.
   - About TEKKEN Page:
   ![About Tekken Hero Image](assets/images/tekken-hero-image-1.jpg)
   - Mainline games Page: